Vyral/jackson-campbell/_drafts/how-to-evaluate-for-renovation-or-flipping.md

 youtube_code: UujMb5Jx8bY
 ---

-{% include youtube.html %}Today I’ll discuss how to evaluate an investment property, whether you want to renovate or flip it.
+{% include youtube.html %<center>Today I’ll discuss how to evaluate an investment property, whether you want to renovate or flip it.</center>

 &nbsp;